-OTAP 2081 - DIRECTED PRACTICE: FWIIB 3 Credit(s); 18 Practicum Hour(s)
+OTAP 2081 - DIRECTED PRACTICE: FWIIB

 Having completed OTAP 2080 - Directed Practice: FWIIA, the student is prepared to complete the second directed practice (Fieldwork Level II), a 35 hr/week experience.
 Students will function as staff members of cooperating facilities and use the occupational therapy process while practicing as an entry level OTA.
 Students are expected to comply with agency policies and to conduct themselves in a professional manner.
 Students may be assigned to work with individuals with developmental, physical or emotional challenges.
 Students are responsible for transportation, room and board.
 This course is graded Pass (P) or No Pass (NP).
-P/NP
+Required Prerequisite Course(s): Take OTAP 2050, OTAP 2051, OTAP 2065

-Required Prerequisite Course(s): Take OTAP 2050, OTAP 2051, OTAP 2065 Required Concurrent Course(s): Take OTAP 2080, OTAP 2085
+Required Concurrent Course(s): Take OTAP 2080, OTAP 2085